-(A.4) $$A{t,r}^f = \gamma_r \ln\left(\frac{CO{2,t}}{275}\right)$$
+(A.4) $$A{t,r}^f = \gamma_r \ln \left(\frac{CO{2,t}}{275} \right)$$

-- A^f denotes the change (in per cent) in agricultural production due to the CO2 fertilisation by time and region; - t denotes time; - r denotes region; - CO2 denotes the atmospheric concentration of carbon dioxide (in parts per million by volume); - 275 ppm is the pre-industrial concentration; - γ is a parameter (see Table A, column 8-9).
+- A^f denotes damage in agricultural production as a fraction due to the CO2 fertilisation by time and region; - t denotes time; - r denotes region; - CO2 denotes the atmospheric concentration of carbon dioxide (in parts per million by volume); - 275 ppm is the pre-industrial concentration; - γ is a parameter (see Table A, column 8-9).

 The parameters in Table A are calibrated, following the procedure described in Tol (2002a), to the results of Kane et al. (1992), Reilly et al. (1994), Morita et al. (1994), Fischer et al. (1996), and Tsigas et al. (1996).
-These studies all use a global computable general equilibrium model, and report results with and without adaptation, and with and without CO_2 fertilisation.
+These studies all use a global computable general equilibrium model, and report results with and without adaptation, and with and without CO2 fertilisation.
 The regional results from these studies are assumed to hold for each country in the respective regions.
 They are averaged over the studies and the climate scenarios for each country, and aggregated to the FUND regions.
 The standard deviations in Table A follow from the spread between studies and scenarios.
-Equation (A.4) follows from the results with full adaptation.
+Equation (A.4) follows from the difference in results with and without CO2 fertilization.
+Equation (A.3) follows from the results with full adaptation.
 Equation (A.2) follows from the difference in results with and without adaptation.